Generative APIs FAQ

 Quotas and limitations

-Are there any rate limits for API usage?
+Are there any rate limits for Serverless API usage?

 Yes, API rate limits define the maximum number of requests a user can make within a specific time frame to ensure fair access and resource allocation between users.
 If you require increased rate limits, we recommend either:

-- Using Managed Inference, which provides dedicated capacity and doesn't enforce rate limits (you remain limited by the total provisioned capacity)
+- Using Generative APIs - Dedicated Deployment, which provides dedicated capacity and doesn't enforce rate limits (you remain limited by the total provisioned capacity)

 - Contacting your existing Scaleway account manager or our Sales team to discuss volume commitment for specific models that will allow us to increase your quota proportionally.